Horizon Pacific Television

 Horizon Pacific Television was a network of four regional television stations operated by Television New Zealand from 1995 to 1997, with services in Auckland, Hamilton, Wellington and Dunedin on the UHF band.
-The service carried a mix of local programmes and relays of BBC World.
+The service carried a mix of local programmes and simulcasts of BBC World.
 It was later shut down and replaced by a time-shifted feed of MTV Europe with local inserts.

 History

 Horizon Pacific Television started on 19 March 1995 (Sunday) at 3pm as part of a diversification of TVNZ's business units post-deregulation.
 It was created following criticisms regarding the lack of regional programming on TVNZ's channels, and competed against established local services such as Max TV, Mainland Television and Eastland Television.

 The network was composed of the following stations: